 Problem solving are goal directed situations that we usually face dealing.
 Problem solving depends on individuals since a problem is when an individual does not have in that specific moment a representation in the knowledge on how to solve the task.
 Problem solving are also influenced by experience since solving a math equation can be a problem for a student while for a mathematical expert it can be easy to find the solution.
 Problem are divided in knowledge rich problem and knowledge lean problem.
 The first one are problems that to be solve require a huge knowledge of that field, while the second are problems that do not require any particular knowledge.
 Problems can also be well define or ill define prolem, well defined problem are problem that are strucutre in a clear precise way, where you know exaclty what to do, while ill define problem are problems not defined in a clear way like (What to do to become happy?) and while do it you usually don’t know if you are going in the right or wrong direction, these kind of problems are the one that we usually have to deal a lot in our daily life.

 Gestald problem solving apporach focused on the idea that a model to be solve requires inshight that is a suddent realization of how to solve the problem thanks to restructoring.
+Also the gestaldn approach suggested that is not important to decompose things in their parts but instead is much important the general global point of view.
 The main limitation of this model is the fact that insight is not actually always correct.
 The first thing that comes in our mind might not be the correct solution.

-The second theory suggests that first we are stuck and unable to find a soltuion we reach an impasse and that to find the solution we need to restrucure the knowledge.
-We need to relax the constraints, collection all the information about the problem, and xx.
+The second theory (representational change theory) suggests that first we are stuck and unable to find a soltuion we reach an impasse due to the wrong representation and that to find the solution we need to restrucure the knowledge to allow insight to happen.
+We need to relax the constraints, collection all the information about the problem, and re-encode the problem in a complitely different way.
 Only after the impasse we can find the solution of the problem.

-Incubation and hints also can help us.
+Incubation and hints also can help us and faciliates inshight..
 Incubation is a moment in which, after an impasse or before starting to solve the problem, we focus on a different task and this allows our brain to run in the background and keep working on finding the solution.
 Hints instead are suggestion that can help us to understand the right direction but sometimes we might be going in the opposide direction.

 Expertise